Optimizing Early Childhood Development in Underinvested Communities

 The Challenge and Context: Ensuring Healthy Early Childhood Development and Improved Outcomes for Young Children and Their Families

-Far too many low-income families do not have access to a holistic package of two-generation support, particularly given the multiple impacts of COVID-19, which have strained overburdened health systems and contributed to loss of income, food insecurity, malnutrition, and more.
+Far too many low-income families do not have access to a holistic package of two-generation support, particularly given the multiple impacts of COVID-19, which have strained overburdened health and other systems and contributed to loss of income, food insecurity, malnutrition, and more.

 What We Do: Improve Childhood Development and Family Well-being